shapiy/blog/_posts/2019-11-02-clojure-xslt.md

 syntax is all XML).
 The difference is that the capacities are enormous.
 Moreover, Clojure runs on JVM and supports Java interop.

+If you say it's just pointless, I can think of practical advantages of switching from the domain specific language.

+1. Functionality.
+You have all the power of a standard library, plus thousands and thousands of libraries built by community at hand.
+Have to create Excel documents?
+   Easily!
+Have to fetch additional JSON input from a REST API?
+   No need to build extension JARs for that.
+1. Performance.
+There's no stylesheet compilation overhead.
+1. Saving.
+You don't have to pay for enterprise editions of XSLT processors.
+You can easily code the functionality you lack.

 In this first article, we'll develop a simple XML transformation in Clojure, taking ground ideas from XSLT.
 The upcoming articles will expand on the topic.